What is the difference between a CMS, LMS, and LCMS in education?

 CMS: You use it to store general content, without prioritizing any particular user.
 This is your main content storage and management platform.

-LMS: A learner-focused platform that students use to access content created by instructors.
+LMS: A learner-focused platform that students use to access content created by instructor.

 LCMS: An instructor-focused system designed for people who create learning content.